podhmo/handofcats/README.rst

 `--expose`
 ----------------------------------------

-calling with `--expose` option, generationg the code that dropping dependencies of handofcats module.
+Calling with `--expose` option, generationg the code that dropping dependencies of handofcats module.

+Something like `create-react-app's eject <https://github.com/facebook/create-react-app#philosophy>`_ .

+> No Lock-In: You can “eject” to a custom setup at any time.
+Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.

 .. code-block:: console